European shares extend winning run to five weeks

 "If you think the cycle has turned up you have to be in that space," he said.

-He said he liked German carmaker Daimler (DAIGn.DE) because of its U.S. exposure.
+He said he liked German carmaker Daimler because of its U.S. exposure.

 (Editing by David Hulmes)